oveddan/blog/content/posts/electronic-rituals/surveillamancy/index.md

 tags: ["Computer Vision", "Web"]
 classes: ["Electronic Rituals, Oracles, and Fortune Telling"]
 draft: false
+description: "Surveillamancy is a form of prophecy that is generated off of what is seen when surveilling a camera somewhere in the world."
 featuredImageResource:
   src: "images/surveillmancy_featured"
 ---

 For this week's [Electronic Rituals, Oracles, and Fortune Telling](http://eroft.decontextualize.com/)